 Tennis-Djokovic urges angry fanbase not to turn on U.S. Open line judge

-A section of Djokovic fans took to social media to hurl abuse at the official after her Instagram username was carried by Serbian media.
+A section of Djokovic's fans took to social media to hurl abuse at the official after her Instagram username was carried by Serbian media.

 "Shame on you.
 Old lady full of evil," read one of the messages left on her Instagram account, while other users accused her of faking the injury and "bad acting".